SELECTED

 (2011).
 Gender and types of intimate partner violence: A response to an

-a feminist perspective on domestic violence that is rooted in an explication of
+on domestic violence that is rooted in an explication of the differences among

-the differences among three major types of intimate partner violence (intimate
+three major types of intimate partner violence (intimate terrorism, violent

-terrorism, violent resistance, and situational couple violence).
-Theory and
+resistance, and situational couple violence).
+Theory and research from this

-research from this perspective is then reviewed to rebut recent attacks on
+perspective is then reviewed to rebut recent attacks on feminist scholarship

 Johnson,